Phone Habits of a Cheating Husband: 14 Patterns to Watch

 The shift to separate finances

-Watch for a husband who suddenly wants separate bank accounts, opens a new credit card, or starts paying for things exclusively with cash or a payment app you don't have access to.
+Watch for a husband who suddenly wants separate bank accounts, opens a new credit card, or starts paying for things exclusively with cash or a payment app you do not have access to.
 Financial separation often accompanies infidelity because the affair costs money — dinners, hotel rooms, gifts, subscriptions — and those expenses need to stay invisible.

 Habit 11: The Phone Goes on Airplane Mode at Specific Times